Courses

 This course conceives heritage as a cultural practice that is essential for shaping, overseeing, and reconciling the diverse values and meanings assigned to heritage on both local and global scales.
 Probing knowledge from the field of Critical Heritage Studies and utilizing the theories discussed in the lecture ‘Cultural Heritage Theory: Concepts, Debates, and Global Perspectives,’ students will explore the influence of contemporary heritage theories and concepts on vital discussions regarding the characterization of global, national, and local heritage, alongside considerations of universal, community, and individual rights.
 For example, we will ask: What constitutes heritage?
 Who possesses the authority to define it?
 Who should oversee its management and preservation?
 How does the concept of heritage both unite and potentially divide communities?
 We will also examine how globalization, migration, and climate change impact heritage issues and how the notion of heritage is evolving in the Digital Age.
 Through critical analysis and engagement with contemporary debates about heritage, students will develop their ability to analyze and challenge theoretical viewpoints, apply conceptual frameworks to real-world scenarios, and formulate informed interpretations and solutions to pressing issues in the field.

-Wednesday, 10-12 c. t., Geschwister-Scholl-Platz 1 (main building), room C016
+Wednesday, 10-12 c. t., Geschwister-Scholl-Platz 1 (E), room E 341

 This course provides a comprehensive theoretical exploration of computational thinking for humanities research, focusing on algorithm structures, data structures, analysis techniques, and artificial intelligence.
 Students will engage in discussions to classify, contrast, and characterize computational thinking approaches, such as sorting algorithms, natural language processing techniques, and clustering methods, while examining their applicability to tasks like text analysis, metadata classification, network visualization, or computer vision, in humanities research.